 All over the world, Auschwitz has become a symbol of terror, genocide, and the Shoah.
 It was established by Germans in 1940, in the suburbs of Oswiecim, a Polish city that was annexed to the Third Reich by the Nazis.
 Its name was changed to Auschwitz, which also became the name of Konzentrationslager Auschwitz.

 The direct reason for the establishment of the camp was the fact that mass arrests of Poles were increasing beyond the capacity of existing "local" prisons.
 The first transport of Poles reached KL Auschwitz from Tarnów prison on June 14, 1940.
 Initially, Auschwitz was to be one more concentration camp of the type that the Nazis had been setting up since the early 1930s.
 It functioned in this role throughout its existence, even when, beginning in 1942, it also became the largest of the extermination centers where the "Endlösung der Judenfrage" (the final solution to the Jewish question - the Nazi plan to murder European Jews) was carried out.

 Let us build memory!
 Donate any documents and other historical items in your possession to the Auschwitz Memorial

 Memory is not something that is acquired once and stays on forever.
 The moment that the last eyewitnesses and survivors pass away, we have to work together to build on that which remains: the testimonies of those former prisoners and the authentic artifacts connected with Auschwitz.
 Each item can have its own enormous meaning and should find its place in the collection of the Auschwitz Memorial.
 Here, it will be preserved, studied, and displayed.
 Its place is here.

 A visit to the authentic Memorial Site is a unique educational experience.
 However, people who do not have the ability to visit the former concentration camp of Auschwitz now have the opportunity to become acquainted with its history through education conducted via the Internet.
-The following on-line lessons are available:
+See our online lessons here: lesson.auschwitz.org.

 Poles in Auschwitz